Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

-Our methods return an average optimality gap of $17.4\%$ among all the instances, with a minimum gap of 5.2\% and a maximum gap of 29.2\%.
-Given the strength of the primal bound in the scenario-tree instances, and the fact that the bound remains strong despite increasing the size of the tree, we believe that the larger gaps in most instances are caused by weak $\bar{\nu}^{\textsc{NA}}_R$ bounds.
-Since the value of $\bar{\nu}^{\textsc{NA}}_R$ depends on the sample on which it is solved, not having a large enough sample can lead to a poor bound.
-However, because of the bilinear form of the cutting-plane master problem, we were not able to solve the model with large samples using off-the-shelf commercial solvers.
-By employing specialized algorithms developed for bilinear problems, it could be possible to increase the size of the sample and improve the $\bar{\nu}^{\textsc{NA}}_R$ bound, which we leave for future research.
+Figure \ref{fig:LT-dual-bound} illustrates the improvement achieved from $\bar{\nu}^{\textsc{NA-DO}}_R$ over the benchmark dual bound, $\nu^{\Omega(\text{LDR})}$.
+Each bar in the figure represents an individual instance.
+Instances are grouped into blocks based on their shared parameters $T$, $(I,J)$, and $\alpha^d$, and within each block, instances are arranged in ascending order of their $\alpha^u$ values.
+Across all instances, $\bar{\nu}^{\textsc{NA-DO}}_R$ demonstrates an average improvement of 7\%.
+This figure also highlights that improved identification of critical {\crev realizations}, guided by the two-stage LDR solution, and the subsequent solution of the discretized relaxation of the problem using these {\crev realizations}, independently contribute to an average 3.6\% enhancement of the dual bound.
+A key consideration here is that} the value of {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$ depends on the sample used for its computation.
+An insufficiently large sample can lead to a poor bound.} However, because of the bilinear form of the cutting-plane master problem, we were not able to solve the model with large samples using off-the-shelf commercial solvers.
+By employing specialized algorithms developed for bilinear problems, it could be possible to increase the size of the sample and improve the {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$} bound, which we leave for future research.

-Next we analyze the performance of the algorithms (C\&CG and the cutting-plane) in solving our instances.
-Solution times and number of iterations are given in Appendix \ref{app:LT-results}.
-Here, we study their final optimality gap, that could have a negative impact on the quality of the bounds.
-Figure \ref{fig:LT_Budgeted_algs} shows that in all instances, the C\&CG stops at a solution of the 2ARO model with less than 5\% gap.